Although recreational vehicles are popular nationwide, many people are confused about what kind of tires they should have for their RV.

-One of the best RV tires for the fifth wheel and travel trailers on our list.
+It is one of our list’s best RV tires for the fifth wheel and travel trailers.

 Speed Rating: L

-All RVer’s have different needs and wants for their RV travels.
-Our benchmarks are things you should consider in addition to your own personal preference and styles.
-Adding our few points to your preference is guaranteed to brand a better RVing experience.
+All RVers have different needs and wants for their RV travels.
+You should consider our benchmarks in addition to your personal preferences and styles.
+Adding our few points to your preference guarantees a better RVing experience.

-Nearly all RV tires come with some form of the rating system, which includes weight and speed.
+Nearly all RV tires come with a rating system, including weight and speed.
 The tire rating helps quickly determine if your RV tires can handle the weight of your RV during your adventure.

-Just as we mentioned in the introduction, the load rating indicates how much the tire can handle after it has been inflated.
-Similar to your auto tires, you will find max loads engraved within the sidewall of the tire.
+As we mentioned in the introduction, the load rating indicates how much the tire can handle after it has been inflated.
+Similar to your auto tires, max loads are engraved within the tire’s sidewall.

-The load rating (weight rating) should be given the most important when buying a tire.
-If you do not choose the appropriate load rating for your RV, you can damage both the axel on the RV as well as the tire quickly.
+The load rating (weight rating) should be most important when buying a tire.
+If you do not choose the appropriate load rating for your RV, you can quickly damage the axel on the RV and the tire.

 There is a way to find the ideal load rating for your RV tires.
-Simply divide a fully loaded RV by four – always keep in mind that you and your guests will also be on the RV, so you will also need to include their weight and supplies – think boarding an airplane.
-One downfall of the owner’s manual is sometimes it assumes the weight of a new RV with no people are luggage so you should always over-guestimate if you can’t wait for everything.
+Simply divide a fully loaded RV by four – always remember that you and your guests will also be on the RV, so you will also need to include their weight and supplies – think boarding an airplane.
+One downfall of the owner’s manual is sometimes it assumes the weight of a new RV with no people or luggage, so you should always over-guestimate if you can’t wait for everything.

-Similar to load rating, speed rating indicates the max speed that a tire can withstand.
-Usually, the speed rating matches the max speed of the RV at top performance.
+Similar to load rating, speed rating indicates the maximum speed that a tire can withstand.
+Usually, the speed rating matches the maximum speed of the RV at top performance.

-When considering the speed rating, it is best to think of what you plan to do with the RV.
+When considering the speed rating, it is best to consider what you plan to do with the RV.
 I don’t think you will need H-Speed tires when you are merely camping in the mountains.
 Or these metrics become less important for this type of activity.

 Manufacturers of RV design their vehicles with particular sizes of tires in mind.
-Just like your auto if you do not adjust your vehicle for the correct size tires it will damage the vehicle.
+Just like your auto, if you do not adjust your vehicle for the correct size tires, it will damage the vehicle.
 The same is true for RVs.
-Also, due to the weight, if you have the wrong size, it could also cause unforeseen accidents on the road.
+Also, due to the weight, if you have the wrong size, it could cause unforeseen road accidents.

-Always check your owner’s manual first to find the appropriate RV tires sizes.
-Additionally, you can also check out your manufacturer’s website and vehicle manufacturers’ data placard attached to the vehicle when considering new tires.
+Always check your owner’s manual first to find the appropriate RV tire sizes.
+You can also check out your manufacturer’s website and vehicle manufacturers’ data placard attached to the vehicle when considering new tires.

 Related: The Best Four-Season Tents Review